Saguaro Cactus Removal + Arizona Cactus Laws

 Saguaro Protection Under the Arizona Native Plant Law

-There are more than 3,000 species of flowering plants and ferns native to Arizona, and many of them are protected by law.
+There are more than 3,000 species of flowering plants and ferns native to Arizona, many of which are protected by law.
 The Arizona Native Plant Law was enacted to protect rare and culturally significant plant species, including cacti.
-The law protects desert plants from theft, vandalism, and “unnecessary destruction” (i.e., removal) on any lands.
+The law protects desert plants from theft, vandalism, and “unnecessary destruction” (i.e., removal) on any land.

 There are four categories of protected plants that fall under the Arizona Native Plant Law, including “Highly Safeguarded” species.
 These plants, including saguaro cacti (Carnegiea gigantea), are threatened for survival or are in danger of extinction.
 Under the Arizona Native Plant Law, not only is the cactus protected by so are its fruits, seeds, and cuttings.